 You don’t have to be a professional designer to have good lookin’ graphics and visuals.
 While it might be a little counterintuitive for me to say, I whole-heartedly believe it.
-There are so many great design programs out there that help anyone and everyone create ah-mazing design pieces.
+There are so many great design programs out there that help anyone and everyone (yes, even you beginners) create ah-mazing design pieces.

 As a complete sidenote: I believe everyone is creative, so let’s just wipe the excuse ‘But, I’m not creative’ from your dictionary.

-Today, I want to share a five quick tips that you can implement today to help elevate your brand visuals.
+Today, I want to share five quick tips that you can implement today to help elevate your graphics.
 They’re easy-to-make tweaks that can carry over into whatever type of graphic you’re making.
-Need a Facebook cover photo?
-Refer back to this.
-Creating a quote graphic for Instagram?
+Need a Facebook cover photo or a quote graphic?
 Consider this your cheat sheet, made with love by Witt and Company. 🙂

 This may be my number one pet peeve.
 Friends.
 Ask your designer (or make it yourself if you’re goin’ the DIY route) for a PNG file of your logo.
 Bonus points if you can get an all-white and all-black variation.